Barricaded man dies in house in Creekside

 The Pennsylvania State Police Special Emergency Response Team led efforts to contact the man.
 Creekside Volunteer Firefighters set up detours near the scene of the standoff.

-The effort ended after police entered the house just after 6 p.m.
+The effort ended when police entered the house just after 6 p.m.

 No other details were released.